 As far as we’re concerned, cannabis vapes are one of the most groundbreaking and exciting stories in the whole world of cannabis right now.
-Because they deliver a cool mist instead of smoke, they’re easy on the lungs.
+For one thing, vaping is easier on the lungs than smoking flower.
 And because they’re available in slim, discreet, and portable pen-like devices, they’re a perfect choice for those who prefer to take their cannabis on the go with them!

 But not all cannabis vapes are created equal!
 The cartridges for vape devices can be filled with several types of cannabis concentrate; three of the most popular are known as CO2, distillate and live resin.
 Let’s walk you through their similarities and differences so that you can make the best choice for your particular needs and goals!

 Cannabis Vapes: How Does a Vape Pen Work?

 There are a number of cannabis vapes on the market right now.
 Some are high-tech and futuristic, others are slender and discreet, but all of them work on more or less the same principle.
 They heat either cannabis flower—or, more commonly, a cannabis concentrate—to the point at which the beneficial compounds like cannabinoids and terpenes in the cannabis volatize, but not to the point that the plant matter actually burns.

 The result, as we hinted, is a cool and easy to inhale mist.
 Compared with the smoke produced by burning plant matter, it’s extremely gentle on our airways and lungs while still delivering all the benefits of smoking cannabis flower.

 Simpler cannabis vapes don’t feature controls.
 All you do is gently inhale, which triggers the battery-powered element to heat the cannabis to a preset level.
 Fancier devices allow temperature-control options so that you can fine-tune the effect based on the type of cannabis product you’re vaping.
 But what are you vaping when you use a vape?
 Here’s the skinny.